Motorway Services Online

 See also:Applegreen, MFG

-Asda's forecourts were supposed to be transferred to EG Group, but this decision was reversed in October 2021, apparently as new information had come to light.
+Then, their dominance ended.
+EG Group's loan-funded purchase of Asda was supposed to see them take over Asda's filling stations, but this decision was reversed in October 2021, apparently as new information had come to light.
 It was announced in May 2023 that Asda would become the parent of EG Group, turning Asda into a foodservice mega-brand, with their chairman calling it "a consumer champion like the UK has never seen".
 The GMB union said it was about "using ASDA as a cash cow to pay off their debts".
-All but 31 locations are expected to carry the Asda brand, with the remaining sites likely to be branded EG On the Move.

 Company History